kelsa-pi/PyUNO_Workspace/README.md

 # PyUNO Workspace

 <p align="center">
-    <b>Pyzo IDE object introspection plugin for PyUNO and LibreOffice UNO API</b>
     <img src="/images/workspace.png">
 </p>

 PyUNO Workspace is a modified version of Pyzo's Workspace plugin, designed for Python and PyUNO introspection.
+The plugin builds upon Pyzo's tried and tested interactive and introspection capabilities by making them UNO-aware.
+This allows the developers to inspect arbitrary UNO objects in the same manner as the regular Python objects, as well as providing easy access to UNO API documentation.
+The final goal is to make the LibreOffice script development a seamless experience for newcomers.

 ## Features